European Plain: Geopolitical significance

 The large uninterrupted flatland of the European Plain provides very little geographic protection against invasion.
-This has been a continuing problem for states whose heartlands are on the European Plain, especially Russia and France, the latter of which was invaded through the plain three times since 1870, two of which successfully occupied the country.
+This has been a continuing problem for states whose heartlands are on the European Plain, especially Russia, Poland and France, the latter of which was invaded through the plain three times since 1870, two of which successfully occupied the country.
 Historically, the plains have been the site of numerous battles and invasions, as they offer relatively easy access to neighboring countries and provide an open space for armies to maneuver.
-It also play a major role in the European Union as a key region for trade and industry.
-The EU's Common Agricultural Policy, which regulates the agricultural production, is also heavily influenced by the plains.
+They also play a major role in the European Union as a key region for trade and industry.
+The EU's Common Agricultural Policy, which regulates agricultural production, is also heavily influenced by the plains.
 The plains are also a major center for the production of renewable energy.
 Additionally, the plains are also home to many of Europe's most important cultural and historical sites.